RaffaeleViola/ComputationaIntelligence-PoliTO/log.md

 * In order to enhance the overall performance I mixed the 2 agents.
 Most of the time the player is MinMax but if the board has few free spots (the strategy is too conservative) or the MinMax plays a move that leads the opponent to victory, the move is performed by MCTS.
-It is important to say that MinMax is depth-limited, thus it may end up in a situation where every move leads the opponent to victory (for example the "doppio gioco" as in Tic Tac Toe)
+It is important to say that MinMax is depth-limited, thus it may end up in a situation where every move leads the opponent to victory (for example the "doppio gioco" as in Tic Tac Toe).
+If this case happens, the MinMax player will perform the move that makes the opponent winning and to avoid this behaviour I perform the move with the MCTS player.